-- State Aid Actual state aid was more than expected because the state increased the state appropriation. - Grants Fewer grants were applied for than what was expected as part of the budget process.
+- Property taxes Actual tax collections were less than expected due to the timing of tax payments, for which less was collected in December 2023 and more was collected in January 2024. - Grants Fewer grants were applied for than what was expected as part of the budget process.

-- Investment return Investment return decreased due to current fair values of the System's investments.
-The investments are expected to be held to maturity; therefore, a realized loss is not expected to occur.
-However, this is an accurate record of what would have been recognized as a loss if the investments were liquidated as of year-end. - Contributions Less DBRL Foundation funding was received than what was anticipated as part of the budget process. - Other The Library's passport and kiosk sales increased more than expected as part of the budget process.
+- Investment return Investment return increased due to the market conditions experienced during 2023. - Contributions More DBRL Foundation and Columbia Public Library Friends funding was received than what was anticipated as part of the budget process. - Other The Library's passport and kiosk sales increased more than expected as part of the budget process.